-Action proposals can be turned on by toggling on EVERYONE ONE CAN PROPOSE ACTIONS.
+Action proposals can be turned on by toggling on EVERYONE CAN PROPOSE ACTIONS.

-Depending on the permission settings actions can now be proposed or added to the list straight away.
+Depending on the permission settings, actions can be proposed or added to the list straight away.
 People can propose actions at any time in the sidebar.
-If they want an action tied to a specific idea, then they should click on the idea to add or propose the action.
+If you want an action tied to a specific idea, click on the idea to add or propose the action.

 Proposed actions can then be ACCEPTED or NOT ACCEPTED by the facilitator.
 The carousel view allows you to propose specific actions against an idea.

 Accepted actions are added to your team's action lists.
 These are carried forward to the next meeting and will show up in the team home page and future meetings.

 Actions that are not accepted are indicated via strikethrough out and can be deleted.
 They do not carry forward.